 Action Survivor: While she generally doesn't participate directly in combat, Elizabeth is quite helpful in a fight, either by using her Tears to open up new combat possibilities for Booker or by tossing items for him to use.

-Adorkable: Due to her life of confinement and limited real world experience she tends treat even the most mundane of things with a sense of wonder, and those can lead to some really funny moments.
+Adorkable: Due to her life of confinement and limited real world experience, she tends to treat even the most mundane of things with a sense of wonder, and those can lead to some really funny moments.
 On the other side of the trope, she's spent that life of confinement becoming educated in a variety of fields.

 Brainy Brunette: Elizabeth is very intelligent, and extremely book-smart, growing up in a tower with nothing to do but read, practice whatever skills struck her fancy, and repeatedly attempt and fail to break out.
 However, being isolated in that tower with no other contact also means she is very inexperienced at actually interacting with people.